 Duncan Jones talks about many other benefits of using Evergreen marketing in addition to its time and cost-effectiveness.

 According to him, Evergreen marketing is great for split-testing different campaigns, especially when the campaigns involve broader audiences.
 This has proved to be beneficial for optimizing such campaigns for better results over time.

-He also points out the fact that automated evergreen marketing (you design a strategy and put the execution on auto-pilot) could further brew you saved time, money and increase your ROI on a larger scale as your content is continuously going out to those it is meant for.
+He also points out that automated evergreen marketing (you design a strategy and put the execution on auto-pilot) could further brew you saved time and money.
+Additionally, it could increase your ROI on a larger scale as your content is continuously going out to those it is meant for.